rjar2020/superpayment/README.md

   1. A Voucher can have max & min amount & expiration date.
   2. Voucher code and ID in prod should be two (2) different things for security, personalization and cognitive load reason around the UUID format.
   3. Version in DB, for concurrency-> For transaction deduplication, we can use optimistic locking.
+  4. Include the company_id in every entity (denormalization), for multi-tenancy evolution.